Home Expeditions Premium Expedition Overlanding Guide

 Contrast this with a modern Land Rover Defender 110 D300 — an excellent vehicle for adventurous touring — which relies on Terrain Response electronics, a twin-scroll turbocharged diesel with complex aftertreatment systems, and air suspension that fails catastrophically in remote conditions.
 The new Defender is better than the old one in almost every measurable way except one: it cannot be fixed in the bush with what you carry.

 The vehicle question answered plainly: For guided expeditions where a support team is present, vehicle choice is less critical — you are in professional hands.
 For self-drive expeditions in genuinely remote terrain, the Toyota Land Cruiser 76 or 79 Series diesel remains the benchmark.
-The Toyota Land Cruiser 300 Series is an acceptable alternative with better road manners and more reliable engine access through the Toyota dealer network in Africa.
+The Toyota Land Cruiser 300 Series is an acceptable alternative with better road manners and reliable engine access through the Toyota dealer network in Africa.
 Modern Land Rover Defenders, Jeep Wranglers, and similar are appropriate for trail use in areas with recovery infrastructure.
 They are not appropriate for solo remote expeditions where breakdown equals stranded.

 What a properly equipped expedition vehicle carries